Business, Legal & Accounting Glossary

 Other benefits also have beneficiaries who may be entitled to compensation in the event of death or disability.
 For instance, workers’ compensation pays benefits to surviving beneficiaries if a claimant is injured or killed performing their work functions.
 Social Security Disability Insurance (SSDI) also allows surviving disability benefits to be paid to the surviving spouse and minor children of a disabled or diseased worker.

-Beneficiary gifts.
+Beneficiary FAQ'S

 An individual, institution, trustee, or estate which receives, or may become eligible to receive, benefits under a will, insurance policy, retirement plan, annuity, trust, or other contract.